UnitTestBot/jacodb/cfgDesign.md

     /**
      * instructions that belong to a giver block
-     * boundries of blocks are stored in the JcGraph to simplify
+     * boundaries of blocks are stored in the JcGraph to simplify
      * the process of their synchronization when graph is modified */ fun instructions(basicBlock: JcBasicBlock): List<JcInst>